ipfs/kubo/docs/experimental-features.md

 When it is enabled:

-- DHT provide operations should complete much faster than with it disabled
+- Amino DHT provide operations should complete much faster than with it disabled
 - This can be tested with commands such as `ipfs routing provide`

 **Tradeoffs**